-Chris Bannister graduated from Manchester University in 1987 and joined the Practice in 1992.
-He became a Project Director in 1999, a Director in 2002 and a Partner in 2010.
+Chris graduated from Manchester University in 1987.
+After joining the practice in 1992, he became a Project Director in 1999 and a Director in 2002.

-Chris is the Partner responsible for the co-ordination of environmental design within the office and is a registered BREEAM Assessor.
-He has taught at Oxford Brookes University and has lectured widely.
+Chris is the Director responsible for the coordination of environmental design within the office and is a registered BREEAM Assessor.
+He has taught at Oxford Brookes University, and has lectured widely.